mghextreme/pipefy-uipath-activities/docs/createCard.md

 Custom fields for the card (Dictionary).
 Each key represents one field.
 Values are converted to string.

-> You can't fill DictionaryFields and DataRowFields at the same time
+> You can't fill DictionaryFields and DataRowFields at the same time.

 ### &lt;In&gt; DataRowFields : DataRow

 Custom fields for the card (DataRow).
 Each columns represents one field.
 Values are converted to string.

-> You can't fill DictionaryFields and DataRowFields at the same time
+> You can't fill DictionaryFields and DataRowFields at the same time.

 ### &lt;In&gt; LabelIDs : long[]